 Sara sees yoga, as well as one’s relationship with their practice, as a metaphor for their experience in life (off the mat).
-Sara believes that the asana practice can provide individuals with the necessary structure and consistency to facilitate a sense of safety, and hence, the ability to explore deeper levels of Self.
-It all begins with getting on the mat.
-Her classes are rooted in the concepts of breath, focus, mindfulness, and ritual.
+It all starts with getting on your mat.

 Sara began practicing in New York City in the early millennium, at a time when yoga was actively moving into the mainstream.
 After years of dabbling in various yoga trends, she found her way to a Mysore Ashtanga class.
 This was her “a-ha” yoga moment that lead to a deepened commitment to her practice with a respect for the tradition, ritual, and depth of the practice beyond poses.
 She completed a 200-hour training in 2012 and a 500-hour advanced yoga teacher training at Boston Yoga School under the direction of Ame Wren and Kevin Courtney (2017).
 Locally she practices with Petra Ledkovsky van Aarem.
 Foremost, she draws knowledge from her own asana practice and dedication to self-study and personal analysis with an interest in Jungian Psychology.
 She embraces the collective of the Outer Cape community as a place of creativity, nature, and slowing down, and teaches a class that exists within the context of that energy.